OlivierSohn/hamazed/BACKLOG.md

 A first approach is to measure the peak overhead, by sample, of early coefficients handling, and give this information to the algorithm, along with the timing (what is in sync with which grain?).

+- visual feedback when the compressor kicks in (rt thread sets a flag, non rt trhead checks every second)

 - should we compress network messages? to analyze traffic: sudo tcpdump -i lo0 -v -nnXSs 0

-- change the sound in real time, when harmonics change.
+- harmonics param changes should change the sound in real time (use same technique as reverb wet)
-.. enqueue parameter changes :
-   change volume / phase of harmonic 6 to ...
-the changes should be linearily smoothed over a long time so that there is no sound discontinuity

 - When playing a loop, the server should offset the miditimestamps by period of the loop * loop number, else jitter compensation will not work.